ep1cac/ep1cac.github.io/content/posts/flag_shop.md

 Binary: 01111111111111111111111111001100
 ```

 However, we start with 1100 in our balance, not 0.
-If we recalculate our balance with that accounted for, we get a negative number.
+If we recalculate our balance with that accounted for, we get -2147482600.

 ```
 ┌──(kali㉿kali)-[/tmp]